Properties

 - Revision callout - Specify the default shape of the callout, the number of characters, and the font, size, color, and treatment.

-- Line thickness - Specify the default thickness of the lines in all tables created in the drawing.
+- Line thickness - Specify the default thickness of the lines.

-- Font - Specify the default font type for tables created in the drawing.
+- Font - Specify the default font type.

 - Title row text - Specify the default font size, font treatment, and color for the table title row (if applicable).